michaelfecher/aws-solution-architect-cert-prep/EC2.md

 One Lambda can trigger another... nice chaining
 Architecture can get complicated, but there is a AWS X-Ray Service to debug the architecture
 Lambdas are acting globally
-Duration time of one Lambda is 5 minutes.
+Execution time of one Lambda is limited to 5 minutes.
 Mitigation is to split the lambda up.